Kvieta1990/ornl-pd/doc/bragg_diffraction/data_reduction/snap/utils/exportData.md

 ### `fileTag`

-This should be a string which, if specified will be added to the name of the output reduced data file. e.g.
+This should be a string which, if specified, will be added to the name of the output reduced data file. e.g.

 ```python
 wrap.exportData(fileTag='banana')